 The Moderation Epidemic

-One of the biggest problems with attempting to do ‘everything in moderation’ is that as soon as you’re successful, the one thing that you’ll no longer be doing in moderation is – that’s right – moderation.
+One of the biggest problems with attempting to do ‘everything in moderation’ is that as soon as you’re successful, the one thing that you’ll no longer be doing in moderation is – you guessed it – moderation.

-In any case, they say that too much of anything is bad and it’s hard to disagree with that statement.
-I mean, it’s ‘too much’ after all, and too much is bad.
-Which is a bit like saying ‘bad is bad…because it’s bad!’
+In any case, they say that too much of anything is bad, and it’s hard to disagree with that statement.
+I mean, it is too much after all, and too much is bad.
+Which is a bit like saying bad is bad…because it’s bad!

 But what does it mean to say that a person is consuming ‘too much’ of the sugary calories for instance?
 How are you really supposed to know when you’ve had enough of those pesky little critters?

-The answer to this puzzle becomes more perplexing once you look closely at the metabolic factors which come into play, regarding energy expenditure and the burning of calories and the ways that impacts upon weight gain and weight loss.
+The answer to this puzzle becomes more perplexing once you look a bit closer at the metabolic factors which come into play, regarding energy expenditure and the burning of calories, and the ways that impacts upon weight gain and weight loss.

 “It is concluded that carbohydrate restriction plays an important role in mediating the fall in resting metabolic rate during hypocaloric feeding.
-This effect may, at least in part, be related to changes in circulating triiodothyronine levels.
+This effect may, at least in part, be related to changes in circulating triiodothyronine [T3 active thyroid hormone] levels.
 Incorporation of carbohydrate in diet regimens may, therefore, minimize the thermic adaptation to weight loss.”

-What if you were to find out that the reason why you find it difficult to avoid weight gain – or lose excess weight already acquired – has little to do with a lack of moderation and everything to do with stress – and things resulting from it – interfering with metabolism.
+What if you were to find out that the reason why it’s difficult to avoid weight gain – or lose excess weight already acquired – has little to do with lack of moderation, and everything to do with the way stress (and things resulting from it) interferes with thyroid energy metabolism.

 “The endocrine system, by modulation of anabolic and catabolic processes, plays a major role in the physiological adaptation to exercise training…four weeks of moderate aerobic training three times per week, significantly elevated the levels of stress hormones…The findings of this study also show that the increase of lactate at the end of exercise can elevate levels of cortisol during recovery…”

-What if you found out that overdoing the moderation – as opposed to being a glutton – is something which commonly sets in motion the conditions which lead to excessive weight gain.
+What if you found out that overdoing the moderation – as opposed to being a glutton – is something which can set in motion the conditions which can then lead to excessive weight gain.

-The thing is it’s not really as simple as just being a question of ‘how many calories you have consumed’, because numerous factors – related to stress – come into play determining your particular metabolic rate, and your metabolic rate directly impacts upon the number of calories required to gain fat.
+The thing is, it’s not really as simple as just being a question of ‘how many calories you have consumed’, because numerous stress related factors come into play to determine your particular metabolic rate, and your metabolic rate directly impacts upon the number of calories required to gain fat.
+And not all food is made equal, so what you are eating, not just how much, can make all the difference.

-Exposure to chronic stress of various kinds can make a person more susceptible to rising levels of a number of different substances produced in the body which, as part of an overall defensive process, can significantly suppress metabolism.
+Exposure to chronic stress of any kind makes a person more susceptible to rising levels of a number of stress substances – such as cortisol, adrenalin, serotonin, estrogen, nitric oxide and lactic acid – produced in the body as part of an overall stress defensive process, interfering with and suppressing metabolism, reducing energy requirments, and increasing the potential for fat accumulation.

 “Restricting…increased the total cortisol output among the participants, consistent with previous research…This finding may seem unexpected, as restricting caloric intake can trigger mechanisms to reduce energy expenditure…However, restricting caloric intake may be a biological stressor because one of the main functions of cortisol is to increase the availability of energy in the body.”

-Stress increases the rate at which glycogen stores are depleted and as blood sugar supplies run low, cortisol and adrenalin are released in greater amounts to help provide alternative fuel for survival.
-Cortisol promotes fat production and storage, often interfering with metabolism and weight loss.
+Stress increases the rate at which glycogen stores are depleted and as blood sugar supplies run low, cortisol and adrenalin are released in greater amounts to help provide alternative fuel (from fat and muscle tissue) for survival.
+Cortisol promotes fat production and storage, often interfering with thyroid metabolism and healthy weight loss.

 “…increased 11β-HSD1 expression in hypertrophic adipocytes is associated with reduced mitochondrial respiration and adiponectin synthesis… mitochondrial dysfunction in adipocytes might explain the reduced plasma adiponectin levels in obesity.”

 One way the body deals with fuel insufficiency is via the release of fat out of storage into the bloodstream as an alternative to sugar.
-When free fatty acids are polyunsaturated they end up playing a big part in the promotion of inflammation and metabolic suppression, thereby potentially encouraging obesity.
+When free fatty acids are polyunsaturated they end up playing a big part in the promotion of stress, inflammation, metabolic suppression and insulin resistance, thereby encouraging obesity.

 “Our findings suggest that adipose tissue LA [linoleic acid] concentration is strongly correlated with dietary LA intake…adipose tissue LA has increased by 136% over the last half century…At the same time…the United States has experienced substantial changes in disease prevalence…the prevalence of obesity…[has] increased.”

-Interference with proper thyroid function due to exposure to polyunsaturated fats occurs at the same time levels of circulating amino acids rise (from cortisol breaking down muscle for fuel).
+Increased exposure to polyunsaturated free fatty acids as a result of stress, low blood sugar and rising adrenalin, occurs around the same time levels of circulating amino acids begin to rise from cortisol breaking down muscle for fuel.
 Some of the amino acids are themselves inflammatory and metabolism interfering.
+Also the conversion of amino acids into sugar for fuel is a more expensive process than when sugar is readily available, and involves an increase in stress.

-“Obesity is characterized by the activation of the inflammatory process in metabolically active organs in the body…5-HT [serotonin] is an important mediator of inflammatory responses, including obesity…we demonstrate that feeding of HFD [high fat diet] results in…an increase in 5-HT production…leading to an inflammatory process.”
+“Obesity is characterized by the activation of the inflammatory process in metabolically active organs in the body.
+Typically this response leads to the elevation of pro-inflammatory cytokines, adipokines and other inflammatory makers…5-HT [serotonin] is an important mediator of inflammatory responses, including obesity…adipocytes have been determined to synthesize and secrete 5-HT…we demonstrate that feeding of HFD [high fat diet] results in…an increase in 5-HT production…leading to an inflammatory process.”

 “Serotonin is synthesized from tryptophan by tryptophan hydroxylase…inhibition of peripheral serotonin synthesis…elevates BAT [brown adipose tissue] energy expenditure…this inhibition protects against obesity, non-alcoholic fatty liver disease (NAFLD) and insulin resistance.”

-There are many angles from which one can view this type of scenario, and one which I believe is at least as crucial to the story as any other, relates to the impact of stress and reduced metabolic performance on digestion.
+There are many angles from which one can view this type of scenario, and one which I believe is as crucial to the story as any other, relates to the negative impact that stress and reduced metabolic performance has on digestion, and vice versa.

 “…strong evidence that BAT cells are sensitized to respond to the sympathetic nervous system and increase energy expenditure as a result of reduction in peripheral serotonin.
 These observations point the way forward for development of anti-obesity strategies targeting increased fat and glucose oxidation”